 After McCloud met with the sporting club's board in May, WSC President John Tani appointed Cote' to lead a formal effort to work with the Chesapeake, Va.-based nonprofit.
 "This might entail taking some of their families along with us when we shoot; helping them fish on the ponds; providing golfing partners; or coaching and practice at our regular archery sessions," says Tani.
 "There is no money involved; just a helping hand."

-Christy McCloud also attended a Wintergreen Mountain Women meeting and was asked to speak about Adipsy.
+Christy McCloud attended a Wintergreen Mountain Women meeting in the Spring of 2018 and was asked to speak about Adipsy.
 After the meeting several offered assistance and a discussion was started with one homeowner about donating their Wintergreen house to Adipsy.
 "I was overwhelmed," recalls McCloud.

 Wintergreen Adaptive Sports and Adipsy are starting to collaborate.
 "One major way we are similar is both groups serve the entire family, not just the person with the medical issues," notes Executive Director Dave Shreve.
 WAS will be using Adipsy's house at Wintergreen to house people this coming winter during their Wounded Warrior program.